How the dramatic death of Seoul's mayor left a country divided - KESQ

 On the surface, Park certainly had an impressive resume.
 The 64-year-old former human rights lawyer had represented the victim in the first sexual assault case in South Korean history, before a shift to politics saw him serve as Seoul mayor for nine years.

-But this week, his legacy was called into question.
-Local media reported Thursday that Park had himself been accused of sexual harassment, with police later confirming that a complaint had been lodged, although they didn’t specify the nature of the claim.
+But this week, his legacy was called into question after it emerged that Park had himself been accused of sexual harassment, with police confirming that a complaint had been lodged against him.

 Park was reported missing by his daughter on Thursday evening.
 After a seven-hour search, he was found dead on a mountainside near his official residence, police said in the early hours of Friday.